 5 Colorado Theme Parks Sure to Get Your Adrenaline Pumping

 Cliffhanger Roller Coaster at the Glenwood Springs Adventure Park in Glenwood Springs, Colorado.
-Photo courtesy of Glenwood Springs Adventure Park.
+Photo Courtesy: Glenwood Springs Adventure Park.

 From mountain-top adventure parks to amusement parks perched at the edge of a deep gorge, those looking for a thrill in Colorado can find their adrenaline rush at five incredible theme parks throughout the Centennial State.
 Glenwood Caverns Adventure Park, perched on top of Iron Mountain in Glenwood Springs, Colorado, is home to three of the most heart-pumping thrill ride experiences, and each speak to the legacy and landscape of the destination.
 The Haunted Mine Drop honors the area’s mining past, the Cliffhanger Roller Coaster takes riders to the edge of Iron Mountain, and the Giant Canyon Swing literally puts riders 1,300 feet over the Colorado River.
 If you’re looking for a thrill this summer, head to these 5 Colorado theme parks that are sure to give you that unforgettable adrenaline rush.